sehlen-bsi/botan-docs/docs/testspec/src/02_cert_store.rst

 Finding all Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~

-These unit tests test search certificates matching given subject DN and Subject Key Identifier.
+These unit tests test search of certificates matching a given subject DN and Subject Key Identifier, including the case of multiple certificates sharing the same subject DN.
 The tests are executed with the following constraints:

     - Number of test cases: 1
     - Cert: X.509v3